islaytitans/alien/docs/src/GM/README.md

   - Attacker collects dice for Ranged Combat skill
   - Add dice for Agility stat
   - Add stress dice for stress level
+  - Add bonus dice from Weapon / equipment if any
   - Add / remove dice for Range
   - Add / remove dice for Target Size
   - Add 2 dice if Aiming
+  - Apply any weapon benefit
+    - If Armor Peircing
+      - Armor Rating of defence die reduced by half
-  - If Full Auto
+    - If using Full Auto
       - Add 2 dice to Dice Pool
       - Increase Stress Level by 1
       - Add additional Stress Dice to Dice Pool
 - Roll to hit
   - Rolled no successes
     - Push Yourself or miss